Mark-Leck/FTCVanity/README.txt

 HOW TO IMPORT THE GENERATED PRIVATE KEYS:

-To import the generarted private key, simply start the Feathercoin client as usual and then navigate to:
+To import the generarted private key, simply start the QT client as usual and then navigate to:

 Help >> Debug Window >> Console